 Making Big Change Happen • About us

 Alister’s career has centred around the theme of big change.
-For more than ten years he has supported teams and individuals who are making big change happen, both within organisations and as a consultant, mentor, facilitator and coach.
+Since 2000 he has supported teams and individuals who are making big change happen, both within organisations and as a consultant, mentor, facilitator and coach.

 Earlier in his career, Alister gained experience and training in communicating complex knowledge, leading change often through coaching and team facilitation, dealing with the press and high-level decision-makers in business, government and Parliament – and helping hundreds of others to do these things.